iansseijelly/bril/examples/03-loop/README.md

 ![brench licm results](./imgs/licm.png)

 Among all benchmarks, it does nothing to the majority of them (only 8/72 benchmarks are optimized).
-The `pythagorean_triple.bril` program benefits the most (6.47%), and four other benchmarks benefited more or less.
+The `pythagorean_triple.bril` program benefits the most (6.47%), and four other benchmarks benefited more.
+Additionally, 3 other benchmarks benefited very minorly. (~1%)

-TBH, this is a bit sad...
-Feels like this time the effort does not justify the benefit (comparing to the results in dataflow especially)
+TBH, feels like this time the effort does not justify the benefit (comparing to the results in dataflow especially)